 The mining industry and some levels of government have stated that there is an increased need to mine uranium to fuel nuclear power (which they refer to as "clean energy").
 Currently, there are no nuclear power plants in Nova Scotia.
 In fact, Scotland and Germany are moving away from using uranium for nuclear power as they invest in cleaner energy (BBC 2023).
-Small modular nuclear reactors (SMRs), another possible avenue of interest or uranium suppliers, would not benefit Nova Scotia as enriched uranium fuel required for SMRs is not produced in Canada and would require importing uranium (Edwards 2024).
+Small modular nuclear reactors (SMRs), another possible avenue of interest for uranium suppliers, would not benefit Nova Scotia as enriched uranium fuel required for SMRs is not produced in Canada and would require importing uranium (Edwards 2024).

-"Critical minerals" are minerals that governments and industries have deemed necessary to contribute to technologies that can help with moving away from fossil fuel use (e.g., wind turbines).
+"Critical minerals" are minerals that governments and industries have deemed necessary to contribute to technologies that can help with moving away from fossil fuel use (e.g. wind turbines).
 As a result, there is more interest in mining these minerals.
-Uranium is not on the list of critical minerals in the Nova Scotia Critical Minerals Strategy (Province of Nova Scotia 2024).
+Uranium was not on the list of critical minerals until spring 2025 when the provincial government revised the list and lifted the ban on exploring for uranium (Province of Nova Scotia 2025).